jamesthesnake/Julia-MachineLearning-MRI/README.md

 <img alt="Bias correction before and after" src="images/n4_correction.png" width=200>
 <sub><b>Figure 3:</b> Brain scans before and after n4ITK bias correction.
 Notice the higher intensity at the bottom of the image on the right.
 This can be a source of false positives in a computer segmentation. </sub>

-I employed an [n4ITK bias correction](http://www.ncbi.nlm.nih.gov/pubmed/20378467) on all T1 and T1C images in the dataset ([code](https://github.com/naldeborgh7575/brain_segmentation/blob/master/code/n4_bias_correction.py)), which removed the intensity gradient on each scan.
-Additional image pre-processing requires standardizing the pixel intensities, since MRI intensities are expressed in arbitrary units and may differ significantly between machines used and scan times.

 ### Pulse sequences
 There are multiple radio frequency pulse sequences that can be used to illuminate different types of tissue.
 For adequate segmentation there are often four different unique sequences acquired: Fluid Attenuated Inversion Recovery (FLAIR), T1, T1-contrasted, and T2 (Figure 4).
 Each of these pulse sequences exploits the distinct chemical and physiological characteristics of various tissue types, resulting in contrast between the individual classes.
 Notice the variability in intensities among the four images in Figure 4, all of which are images of the same brain taken with different pulse sequences.